Hermann von Helmholtz

 These laws are used still in fluid dynamics, though they are modified slightly from Helmholtz's original version (they are cited above in the contemporary, modified form).

 Helmholtz's work on fluid dynamics is significant philosophically because Helmholtz's equations requires ideal fluids, that is, fluids that are free from viscosity and perfect continua.
 Helmholtz's equations are a paradigm case of mathematical idealizations in physics.
 For a discussion of Helmholtz's work in this context, including his discussions with Gustav Kirchhoff and the notion, very significant in contemporary fluid dynamics, of Helmholtz-Kelvin instability (or Kelvin-Helmholtz instability), see Eckert 2006, 19ff.
-For an account that traces Helmholtz's use of idealizations in physics as an influence on Hertz and Wittgenstein, see Patton 2009.
+For accounts of Helmholtz's use of idealizations in physics and of the development and significance of his work in fluid dynamics, see Patton 2009 and 2012.

 In 1863, a professor of physiology at Bonn, Helmholtz published his pioneering work on sound waves, acoustics, and musical theory in On the Sensations of Tone as a Physiological Basis for the Theory of Music.
 One of the most significant discoveries in On the Sensations of Tone is the precise mathematical description of “sound vibrations in an open cylindrical tube” (Königsberger 1906, 206).
 Helmholtz begins On the Sensations of Tone with a description of noise as we experience it in ordinary life: